Some buildings with fire damage.

 San Bernardino County, California

-Website: www.sbcounty.gov
+Website: main.sbcounty.gov

 We envision a complete county that capitalizes on the diversity of its people, its geography, and its economy to create a broad range of choices for its residents in how they live, work, and play.